 Though you may be frustrated, frightened and intimidated if you are being sexually harassed, know that you have options that include the following:

 - Follow your company’s procedures for reporting.
-Go through your employee handbook or other employee materials to understand how a report must be made.
+Review your employee handbook or other materials to understand how to make a report.

 - Ensure that there is documentation of the report and the harassing behavior.
 It is always good to have a paper trail when serious allegations are involved.
-This not only can support you in your claim to your employer, but it also helps us structure the case as your legal advocates.
+Not only can this support you in your claim to your employer, but it can also help me structure the case as your legal advocate.

 - Keep the evidence separate and safe.
-It is important that the documentation you keep regarding the harassment is not kept at work or on your work computer.
-Your computer and workstation are the property of your employer, and sadly, things have a way of going missing.
+The documentation you keep regarding the harassment must not be saved at work or on your work computer.
+Your computer and workstation are the property of your employer, and, sadly, things have a way of going missing.

 - Do not quit your job.
 You do not have to stay in that position forever.
 However, if you leave your job without taking the proper steps, it may negatively affect any sexual harassment claim you have made.

 Sexual harassment can turn a dream job into a nightmare.
 It is essential to talk to an experienced attorney who can give you the support and guidance you need as you go through this challenging situation.